oppg/oppg/README.md

 # OpenPower Proving Grounds

-## Hardware, software, and systems design and validation, on land, in air, at sea.
+## OpenPower hardware, software, and systems design and validation, on land, in air, at sea.